ait-aecid/log-gym/README.md

 ## Requirements

-The code was run with python version 3.12.3.
+The code was run with **Python version 3.12.3**.
 To install the requirements do:

 ```bash
 pip install -r requirements.txt